Dates: June 27 – July 1, 2023

 - In depth Mountaineering Skills program, gain additional skills needed for peaks like Denali and Vinson

-- Fixed line ascension, traveling with sleds in a rope team, advanced snow anchors and camp skills
+- Fixed line ascension, traveling in a rope team, advanced snow anchors and camp skills

 - Gear Rentals available for specific climbing hardwear